elliotwaite/thumbnail-rating-bar-for-youtube/README.md

 ## Design Details

 The current settings offer a blue-and-grey bar or a green-and-red bar (default: blue-and-grey).
-The thickness of the bar can be adjusted between 0px and 16px (default: 4px).
+The position of the bar can be toggled between top or bottom (default: bottom).
+The height of the bar can be adjusted between 0px (hidden) and 16px (default: 4px).
 The opacity of the bar can be adjusted between 0% and 100% (default: 100%).
 A white separation line can optionally be shown above the bar (default: not shown).
 A tooltip that displays the exact number of likes and dislikes can optionally be shown when a user hovers over the bar (default: enabled).
+A color-coded rating percentage can be added to the text section of each video listing.

 ## License